flyingeek/ethos-devtools-scaffold-basic/README.md

 If the ethos taskbar does not appear, with the command palette, run `Ethos: Show Menu`, otherwise, simply click on the statusbar and choose `Deploy and launch SIM`.
 You will have on first start a storage error, disregard it and click OK.
 You can then try to `Play Telemetry`.

+## Additional information

+Refer to the [Ethos DevTools documentation](https://github.com/flyingeek/vscode-ethos-devtools/blob/main/README.md) for more information on how to use the tools and develop your project.

+You can also check the [Ethos Lua Definitions](https://github.com/flyingeek/vscode-ethos-devtools/blob/main/ETHOS_LUA_DEFINITIONS.md) for alternative setup if you want AI to access it from your workspace folder.